 The OECD project on medical practice variations was developed to gather recent evidence on the extent of variations in medical practice among the group of participating countries, to improve the understanding of the factors which explain these variations (including both supply-side factors and health system characteristics), and to identify possible policy levers to reduce unwarranted variations.

 Project management and timeline

 The OECD project is supported by a group of experts from participating OECD countries, and will draw on collaboration with other international initiatives underway.
-This project began in the second half of 2011 and is expected to lead to an OECD report in 2013.
+This project began in the second half of 2011 and is expected to lead to an OECD report in the second half of 2014.